scalify-xyz/shared-microservice/README.md

 ---

+## Documentation and Architecture Details

+For those who want a deeper understanding of the platform, including its architecture or CI/CD workflows, comprehensive documentation is available in the `/docs` folder.
+This documentation provides detailed insights and examples for implementation and scalability, inspired by the principles used in [Scalable E-Commerce](https://github.com/Scalable-E-Commerce/Scalable-E-Commerce).

 ## Project Structure (Recommendation)

 A well-organized folder structure is essential for maintainability and scalability.
 This boilerplate adopts a clean and modular architecture: